The Smiths: Reunion speculation

 In 2008, Marr resumed contact with Morrissey and Rourke while remastering the band's catalogue.
 That September, Morrissey and Marr met in Manchester and discussed the possibility of reforming the band.
 The two kept in contact over the next four days and decided to exclude Joyce from any prospective reunion and to wait until after Marr completed his commitments to the Cribs.
 Communication between the two abruptly ended while Marr was touring in Mexico with the Cribs and the topic of a reunion was never brought up again.
 Marr said that he did not hear from Morrissey again until a brief email correspondence in December 2010.
 In June 2009, Marr told an interviewer on London's XFM, "I think we were offered $50 million for three ... possibly five shows."
 He said that the chances of a reunion were "nothing to do with money" and that the reasons were "really abstract".

 In January 2006, Marr and the Healers played at Rourke's Manchester v Cancer benefit concert, where Marr performed "How Soon Is Now?" with Rourke.
 Marr and Rourke also performed "How Soon Is Now?" at the Lollapallooza Brazil festival in 2014.
 Rourke died of pancreatic cancer on 19 May 2023, aged 59.

 In August 2024, Morrissey claimed that he and Marr had received a "lucrative offer" to tour as the Smiths in 2025, and alleged that while he accepted, Marr did not respond to the offer.
-Marr replied to a social media post by a fan that he and Morrissey could follow Oasis and tour by posting a picture of Reform UK leader Nigel Farage: this was interpreted as a dismissal of a reunion, with Marr having previously criticised Morrissey's and Farage's political opinions.
+Marr replied to a social media post by a fan that he and Morrissey could follow Oasis and tour by posting a picture of Reform UK leader Nigel Farage: this was interpreted as a dismissal of a reunion, with Marr having previously criticised Morrissey's and Farage's political opinions on UK immigration.
 Weeks later, Marr stated he declined the offer.
 Marr went onto refute other claims by Morrissey, such as alleging that Marr had filed for 100% ownership of the Smiths' intellectual property and trademarks without consulting Morrissey, in order to tour under the Smiths' name with another singer.
 Marr claimed that, upon discovering that the band did not own the trademark, and in an effort to protect the trademark from a third party attempt in 2018 to use the band's name, Marr registered the trademark solely under his name after a failure to receive a response from Morrissey: this was despite also agreeing to share ownership of the name with Morrissey.

+In 2025, Mike Joyce said a reunion without Rourke would be impossible, but stated that he had no problem if Marr and Morrissey wanted to perform together without him, despite Marr's previous dismissal of this idea.